i5hi/helpers/vault.md

 ## Secret Management with HashiCorp Vault on Debian 9-10: Part 1

 In this multi-part tutorial series, we will cover setup and management of HashiCorp Vault on Debian 9/10 (and Ubuntu 18/19/20).
 Part 1 will cover basic setup and usage of vault.
-Rather than using vault in dev mode, we will deploy a basic production ready vault.
-In the next part, we will discuss alternative configurations and cover all recommendations from ```https://learn.hashicorp.com/tutorials/vault/production-hardening?in=vault/day-one-consul```
+Rather than using vault in dev mode, we will deploy a basic production grade vault with minimal security considerations.
+In the next part, we will discuss alternative configurations and cover all recommendations from ```https://learn.hashicorp.com/tutorials/vault/production-hardening?in=vault/day-one-consul``` for a production ready deployment.

 ## Introduction